matloff/fasteR/README.md

 + }
 ```

 But this is unwieldy.
+Typing it in line by line is laborious and
+error-prone.
 And what if we were to change the code?
-Typing
+Must we type in
-it in line by line is laborious and error-prone.
-We really need a
+the whole thing again?
+We really need a *text editor* for this.
+Just
-*text editor* for this.
-Just as we edit, say, reports, we do the same
+as we edit, say, reports, we do the same for code.
-for code.

 As mentioned earlier, many useRs use IDEs for this purpose, such as
 RStudio or ESS.
 Indeed, some of you probably already use RStudio.
-That's fine, but again, in order to make readers proficient in R as fast
-as possible, covering IDEs at this point would be a distraction; both
-are quite elaborate.
+If so, you simply edit in the upper-left pane.
+For those not using

-So for now, we'll just use R's built-in **edit** function.
+RStudio, we'll just use R's built-in **edit** function.
 To explain
 it, consider the following toy example:

 ``` r